jawahar04/ai-3in1/README.md

-# AI 3-in-1: Agents, RAG and Local Models
+# AI 3-in-1: Agents, RAG and Local Models that runs in my machine

 ## Building out an AI agent that uses RAG and runs locally ##